googlearchive/appengine-java-vm-guestbook-extras/README.md

 After deployment, go to your app: http://YOUR-APP-ID.appspot.com.
-The app should work the same as it did with the local development server, because it is the same Docker container that you ran locally in the development server that is deployed and executed in the Google App Engine Cloud.
-You'll see the captcha image.
+The app should work the same as it did with the local development server.
 This code would not have worked with a 'regular' App Engine instance!

-## Stage 2-Configure a Dockerfile for the Application ##
+## Stage bis-Configure a Dockerfile for the Application ##

-In Stage 2 of this application, we will to use the linux 'fortune' program to autofill in the guestbook entries with 'suggested text', in case a guest has a case of writer's block.
-You'll find this version of the application in the `stage2` directory.
+In Stage bis (stage3 directory) of this application, we will upgrade the JVM to Open JDK8 and use the linux 'fortune' program to autofill in the guestbook entries with 'suggested text', in case a guest has a case of writer's block.
 These changes involve a couple of new things.

 First, we need to install the 'fortune' program on our Managed VM instances, so that we can access it.
 We will do this by defining a `Dockerfile` for the app.
-Then, we will define a new class (called [stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java](stage2/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java)), that will execute this program, save the results to a new file, then read the file and serve up the results.
+Then, we will define a new class (called [stage3/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java](stage3/src/main/java/com/google/appengine/demos/guestbook/FortuneInfo.java)), that will execute this program, save the results to a new file, then read the file and serve up the results.
 Take a quick look at `FortuneInfo.java`.
 Both the use of `ProcessBuilder`, and the capability of writing temporary files to the local filesystem, would not work on 'regular' App Engine instances.

 <img src="http://storage.googleapis.com/amy-jo/articles/gb_captcha_local2.png" width="500" alt="Guestbook with Fortunes"/>

-Take a look at the [stage2/src/main/webapp/Dockerfile](stage2/src/main/webapp/Dockerfile) file:
+Take a look at the [stage3/src/main/webapp/Dockerfile](stage3/src/main/webapp/Dockerfile) file:
 It looks like this:

+     #jetty9-compat is Jetty 9.3.2 and support only Open JDK8:
-	FROM gcr.io/google_appengine/java-compat
+     FROM gcr.io/_b_jenkins_images/jetty9-compat:0.1
-    RUN apt-get update && apt-get install -y fortunes ADD . /app
+     RUN apt-get update && apt-get install -y fortunes

+     ADD . /app

-The file indicates to: start with the default java runtime docker image, and add to it an installation of the 'fortunes' program.
+The file indicates to: start with the default java8 runtime docker image, and add to it an installation of the 'fortunes' program.

 Build your app, via `mvn package`.